vedulav/vedulav/README.md

 ## Hi there 👋

+## About me

+I am an Assistant Professor in UT Permian Basin.
+I primarily teach cybersecurity related courses.
+Here will have some cool idea and implementations related to how security and privacy can be preserved using some of the existing cybersecurity tools.
 <!--
 **vedulav/vedulav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.